 § 180.305 May I enter into a covered transaction with an excluded or disqualified person?

-(a) You as a participant may not enter into a covered transaction with an excluded person, unless the Federal agency responsible for the transaction grants an exception under § 180.135.
+(a) As a participant, you may not enter into a covered transaction with an excluded person unless the Federal agency responsible for the transaction grants an exception under § 180.135.

-(b) You may not enter into any transaction with a person who is disqualified from that transaction, unless you have obtained an exception under the disqualifying statute, Executive order, or regulation.
+(b) You may not enter into any transaction with a person who is disqualified from that transaction unless you have obtained an exception under the disqualifying statute, Executive Order, or regulation.

 § 180.310 What must I do if a Federal agency excludes a person with whom I am already doing business in a covered transaction?

-(a) You as a participant may continue covered transactions with an excluded person if the transactions were in existence when the agency excluded the person.
+(a) As a participant, you may continue covered transactions with an excluded person if the transactions were in existence when the Federal agency excluded the person.
 However, you are not required to continue the transactions, and you may consider termination.
-You should make a decision about whether to terminate and the type of termination action, if any, only after a thorough review to ensure that the action is proper and appropriate.
+You should decide whether to terminate and the type of termination action, if any, only after a thorough review to ensure that the action is proper and appropriate.

-(b) You may not renew or extend covered transactions (other than no-cost time extensions) with any excluded person, unless the Federal agency responsible for the transaction grants an exception under § 180.135.
+(b) You may not renew or extend covered transactions (other than no-cost time extensions) with any excluded person unless the Federal agency responsible for the transaction grants an exception under § 180.135.

 § 180.315 May I use the services of an excluded person as a principal under a covered transaction?

-(a) You as a participant may continue to use the services of an excluded person as a principal under a covered transaction if you were using the services of that person in the transaction before the person was excluded.
+(a) As a participant, you may continue to use the services of an excluded person as a principal under a covered transaction if you were using that person’s services in the transaction before the person was excluded.
 However, you are not required to continue using that person's services as a principal.
-You should make a decision about whether to discontinue that person's services only after a thorough review to ensure that the action is proper and appropriate.
+You should decide whether to discontinue that person's services only after a thorough review to ensure that the action is proper and appropriate.

 (b) You may not begin to use the services of an excluded person as a principal under a covered transaction unless the Federal agency responsible for the transaction grants an exception under § 180.135.